 Therefore, we’re helping our clients and their consumers by using our blog to answer some of the most common packaging queries put forward to us.

-If you’ve ever wondered where to recycle your pet food packaging or other hard-to-recycle items, keep reading to find out.
+If you’ve ever wondered where to recycle your pet food packaging or other hard-to-recycle items, keep reading.

 That’s why we’re turning our attention to TerraCycle.
 They are an innovative recycling company that has become a global leader in recycling typically hard-to-recycle waste.